 as Lords of Bowland.
 The de Mittons held all those manors in demesne(meaning for their own use) unlike other sub-feudalistic manors of the times.

-Henry de Lacy`s death in 1311 severed the bloodline descendant de Mittons, after 208 years to the de Lacy family (beginning with Ralph the Red).
-This bloodline break caused the removal of the family from its name sake magna Mitton manor by the new paramount lord of Bowland, the Earl of Lancaster, Thomas Plantagenet.
-He inherited the de Lacy barony as a life estate upon the death of Henry de Lacy in 1311.
+Henry de Lacy`s death in 1311 severed the bloodline descendant de Mittons to the de Lacy family (beginning with Ralph the Red).
+This bloodline break caused the removal of the family from its namesake Magna Mitton manor by the new paramount lord of Bowland, the Earl of Lancaster, Thomas Plantagenet.
+He inherited the de Lacy barony as a life estate upon the death of Henry de Lacy in 1311, his father in law.
 The de Lacy`s feudal titles themselves ended with the 1348 death of Henry`s daughter Alice.
-She being the last descendant ancestral de Lacy bloodline related to the de Mittons.
-Their were no other surviving heirs to Henry de Lacy.
-Eventually those de Lacy lands (after 1351) became the combined lands of the Earl of Lancaster.
+She is the last descendant ancestral de Lacy bloodline related to the de Mittons.
+There were no other surviving heirs to Henry de Lacy.
+Eventually, those de Lacy lands (after 1351) became the lands of the Earl of Lancaster.
 Those combined lands are now the Duchy of Lancaster and the private property of the Crown.

 The prefix “de” identified a manor meaning “of” Mit~tune as a location in the Doomsday book.
-The name “Mit~tune” itself has Danish-Scandinavian identification name root.
+The name “Mit~tune” itself has a Danish-Scandinavian identification root name.
 It meant “middle-town” as recorded in Doomsday.
-The adaption of the old French Norman pronunciation of an “i” as e’ and an “o” with emphasis on the o in “tõn”. “de Mit-tõn” meant the same similar geographic identification in the Doomsday book as it is today (most likely a local Saxon person transcribing).
+The adaption of the old French Norman pronunciation of an “i” as e’ and an “o” with emphasis on the o in “tõn”. “de Mit-tõn” meant the same similar geographic identification in the Doomsday Book as it is today (most likely a local Saxon person transcribing).
 The Norman “tõn” meant village or farmstead.
 The “de” with the lower case “d” signified the family of a “noblise” bloodline.
-In this case of the direct blood line descendants of the great Norman conquest family, the de Lacy’s.
+In this case of the direct bloodline descendants of the great Norman conquest family, the de Lacy’s.

 Lords of the Manor

 The original Nov.
 23rd.
-1102 charter granted other feudal manors in and around present day Great Mitton including Aighton (where Stonyhurst College is).
+1102 charter granted other feudal manors in and around present-day Great Mitton including Aighton (where Stonyhurst College is).
 All these locations were approximately three to four miles from Clitheroe which became the administrative seat of the de Lacy barony.
 The Nov.
-23rd 1102 charter also included manors granted to Ralph at Clitheroe`s castle rock and proximate Mearley.
+23rd, 1102 charter also included manors granted to Ralph at Clitheroe`s castle rock and proximate Mearley.
 As a Norman feudal designate, Ralph the Red replaced the Englishman Orm at the castle rock in 1102.
-A common occurrence by the Normans post 1066 to secure Saxon lands for themselves and their related nobility.
+A common occurrence by the Normans after 1066 to secure Saxon lands for themselves and their related nobility.
 See notes pg.
 387; http://tinyurl.com/1102-Charter

 The de Mitton family held their manors under the paramount Lords of Bowland, the de Lacy family.
 This was continuous until the death of Henry de Lacy, 3rd.
 Earl of Lincoln (and 9th.
 Lord of Bowland).
 This Henry de Lacy (the 4th.
 Henry de Lacy) was the last male de Lacy Lord of Bowland and Earl of Lincoln.
 After his death and no later than 1312, the de Mittons ceased to be lords of their surname manor.